-A: Our eligibility rules cover a variety of factors, so if you haven't already taken the Certificate in Knowledge of Policing, please check that you're eligible BEFORE you do.
-The eligibility pagegive you full details of all the criteria, but here's a brief overview:
+A: Our eligibility rules cover a variety of factors.
+The eligibility page gives you full details of all the criteria, but here's a brief overview:

 Nationality - You can apply if you're either a national of any country in the EEA (or Switzerland), or you have leave to enter or remain in the UK for an indefinite period.
 You must also live in the UK free of restrictions or have an entitlement to do so.

 Age - You should be aged between 18 and 57.
 PCs retire at 60, so this allows for your two year probationary period and at least one year's service.